secureworks/dalton/README.rst

      worked and it was decided that time and effort should be spent elsewhere.
      Additionally, the Dalton Agent code was originally written to run on restricted/custom systems that only had Python 2.4 support and couldn't use non-standard libraries.
-This is especially noticable (painful?) with the use of urllib2 instead of urllib3 or Requests.
+This is especially noticeable (painful?) with the use of urllib2 instead of urllib3 or Requests.
 Therefore, if you do review the code, it is reqeusted that you approach it with a spirit of charity.